ansys/pyansys-dev-guide/doc/source/getting-started/administration.rst

 .. note::

-   Chief technology officer approval is needed for multi-physics and tools impacting several products.
-Flagship-related libraries require GM/VP approval.
+   For multi-physics and tools impacting several products, you must have approval from the chief technology officer for Ansys.
+For flagship-related projects, you must have general manager or vice president approval.

 Legal
 ^^^^^